A Closer Look at the Rasmussen University – Aurora/Naperville Campus

 - Student Account Center

 - Personal Support Center

 How is the Aurora/Naperville campus involved in the local community?

-Since 1900, Rasmussen College has continuously been recognized for providing education and outreach services that extend beyond its student population to make the surrounding communities a better place to live, grow and learn.
+Since 1900, Rasmussen University has continuously been recognized for providing education and outreach services that extend beyond its student population to make the surrounding communities a better place to live, grow and learn.
 Meeting these needs, whether through education or service, is ingrained in the campus culture.
-Rasmussen College has aligned with organizations that share similar values and missions and is committed to make a positive impact on the social welfare of the communities they share.
+Rasmussen University has aligned with organizations that share similar values and missions and is committed to make a positive impact on the social welfare of the communities they share.
 The campus provides career-focused education and volunteer efforts that are not only sustainable, but also potentially life changing.

 “The Aurora area community truly supports education.
 We have forged great partnerships with organizations and institutions such as the Illinois Department of Corrections, Walgreens and Advocate Health Care to name a few,” said Springer.

 Quick facts about the Aurora/Naperville community: